Collaborative Research Seed Grants

 - Workshop activities should culminate in at least one proposal for outside funding, and research activities should directly connect to the submission of a proposal (or proposals) for external research support.
 Consideration will also be given to seed grants that result in high-level publications such as a book or a series of edited articles.

 Proposals will be accepted twice a year, at the beginning of the spring and fall semesters.
-The deadline for the Fall 2019 will be in early October.
+The deadline for the fall 2019 round is Sunday October 13.

 Complete the GHI Collaborative Research Seed Grant Application form which requests applicants upload a single PDF attachment with the following information.

 1. One-page budget outlining how the award will be utilized, including any proposed expenses for event costs, travel, lodging, meals, and any other prospective sources of funding.
 U.S. government per diem rates should be applied when budgeting for travel.
 Economy flights only.
 Please include a cost center number into which funds may be transferred.

 2. Abbreviated CVs (five-page maximum each) of applicants and proposed collaborators.

 - If submitting a research proposal: one- to two-page memo outlining how the proposed global health research activity will contribute to the scholarly achievements of the investigator(s) and the relevant academic unit(s) of the university, as well as detailed plans (including specific potential sponsors and timetables) for the submission of external funding proposals and/or high-level publications.

 - If submitting a workshop proposal: one- to two-page memo outlining the purpose, agenda, and organization of the proposed global health workshop, as well as detailed plans (including specific potential sponsors and timetables) for the submission of external funding proposals.